-I am a former nuclear physicist turned data visualization researcher at ThoughtExchange.
+I am a former nuclear physicist turned software engineering manager at ThoughtExchange.

 During my physics research days I used a technique called Laser Spectroscopy to study the nucleus inside radioactive atoms.
 As the nucleus is so small (millions of times smaller than the width of a human hair!) it cannot be seen using conventional methods we would use for larger things (like shining a torch on an object).
 Instead, we use a laser (aka an incredibly powerful torch) to shine light on the electrons that surround the nucleus in the atom.
 Under particular circumstances the electrons will absorb the light from the laser and re-emit it in a different direction which can be detected.
 The size and shape of the nucleus alters the "circumstances" that dictact when the electrons absorb and re-emit the light.
 So by investigating when the electrons absorb and re-emit the light we can deduce information about the size of the nucleus in the center of the atom.